Why Your Crisper Drawer is Full of Regret (and What to Do About It)

 Sauces give life to the basics and can disguise even the saddest fridge-forgotten produce.

-Let go of the idea that every meal needs to be a fully realized dish with a name and theme.
 Some of the best plant-based meals are just grain + veg + protein + sauce.
 Leftover roasted veg?
 Chickpeas or lentils from the can?
 A scoop of rice or quinoa?
-Boom.
-Dinner.
+Lunch - done.

 TL;DR